 2. Baby Powder Perfume

-Some dogs are simply stinky.
-It doesn't matter how often you bathe them or if they spend most of their time indoors.
-Giving your dog a bath more than once a month will dry out their skin, but you still need to stop the stink in between baths.
+Some dogs are simply stinky -- It doesn't matter how often you bathe them or if they spend most of their time indoors.
+Giving baths more than once a month can dry out your dog's coat, but you still need to stop the stink in between baths.

-Baby powder is safe for dogs and will leave your pooch smelling fresh and clean.
-Rub a handful or two into your dog's fur, let it sit for a few minutes, and then brush it out.
+Baby powder is safe for dogs and will leave your pooch smelling fresh and clean!
+Baby powder contains a few different components, including talcum powder, cornstarch and arrowroot.
+If you're opting for a quick solution to bath time, using a talc-free baby powder (as well as one that's non-scented) will leave your dog smelling new baby clean.
+Simply rub a handful or two into your dog's fur, let it sit for a few minutes, and then brush it out.

 3. Children's Clothes to Stop the Licking

 The Cone of Shame is meant to keep your dog from licking stitches or other kinds of injuries, but few dogs actually tolerate having that thing around their neck.
 Instead of fighting with your dog to keep it on, here's a better solution.